 From here, launch your kayak, and paddle over to the St Lucie Inlet Preserve State Park.

-It’s best to do this at high tide, (therefore your boat won’t get stuck!)
+Go at high tide, (therefore your boat won’t get stuck!)
 This paddle will take you through mangrove estuaries, and also you will find a secluded beach access.
 Typically there are very few people and you have the entire beach to yourselves!

 There are 2 areas for beach access, one has a wooden boardwalk, and the other (only visible on google maps) is a sandy crossing.